UMWEDU/umw-admissions-sync/_pages/international.md

 Grow your global view by joining one of our faculty-led study-abroad trips, from <a href="http://international.umw.edu/spain">Spain</a> to <a href="http://international.umw.edu/quebec">Québec</a>.
 Fight poverty with economic empowerment in <a href="http://international.umw.edu/guatemala">Guatemala</a>.

-Read about our rigorous academics, passionate professors, and student success.
-Talk to your parents and teachers about why UMW might be right for you.
-And feel free to ask us any questions you have.
-Students interested in obtaining a master's degree should contact the Office of Graduate Admissions at 540/286-8000 or <a href="mailto:graduate@umw.edu">graduate@umw.edu</a>.

-It’s all here <a href="/admissions/apply/">waiting for you</a> at the University of Mary Washington!
+Our rigorous academics, passionate professors, and student activities are all here <a href="/admissions/apply/">waiting for you</a> at the University of Mary Washington!

 &nbsp;